thephpleague/event/3.0/upgrade-from-2-to-3.md

 ### Callable listeners

 PSR-14 defines listeners as any callable.
-The listener interface
+The listener interface specifies a `__invoke` method, making every class-based listener adhere to the PSR standard.

 ### Event propagation